Are you looking for Artificial Intelligence Interview Questions? If yes, then start here.

 - Text analysis, classification, and pattern search

-Many supermarkets use this technique to place items on their shelves, where items that are bought together are placed together.
+Many supermarkets use this technique to place items on their shelves, where items bought together are placed together.
 The two main algorithms used for market basket analysis are association rule mining and the Apriori algorithm.
 Learn more from our article on Unsupervised learning.

 52. Explain the Q-learning algorithm with an example.